March 27th, 2026

 When you execute a Git‑backed command from the Web App:

-• Swif dispatches the run via Makefile runner for the selected platform(s).
+• Swif dispatches the run via the build script for the selected platform(s).

 • The existing command/job detail view shows: